kondo238/Capiscum_Genomic_Background_Analysis/README.md

 # Step.2
 **!!!Attention!!!** **:** This repository contains all input data and R scripts, so anyone can run this job.

-This script includes two tasks as below.

-**1. Create bed file** **:** Create bed format file (dataset.bed) from input data (dataset.ped and dataset.map), which were all necessary for admixture analysis.

-**2. Admixture analysis** **:** Perform admixture analysis in each catalog dataset.
-#
+・Rscript and input data were saved in https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.2

+・In the Step.2, the three main tasks were implemented below.

+**1. Preparation for Catalog dataset** **:** Output data () by stacks was loaded, and the catalog dataset was prepared, which is a matrix containing genotypes (including missing data) for all catalogs and samples.

+**2. Preparation for the reference array** **:** The 'reference array' is prepared, which contains 'presence-absence' information for all catalogs in five Cpsicum species.

+**3. Catalog existence-based stacks characterization** **:** In the test samples (Dalle Khursani, and positive control accessions in *C.annuum* complex), derivation of their stacks were characterized based on catalog commonality with five Capsicum species.
+Then, the output data was obtained and saved as ().

+**4. Preparation of genotypic data for the sequence-based stacks characterization** **:** In the test samples (Dalle Khursani, and positive control accessions in *C.annuum*, *C.chinense*, *C.frutescens*), genotype data in catalogs shared with multiple species of *C.annuum* complex were prepared.

 # Step.3
 **!!!Attention!!!** **:** This repository contains all input data and scripts, so anyone can run this job.

-・In the Step.3, admixture analysis was performed in more than two species-common catalogs using shell command **'admixture' in admixture (v1.3.0)**.
+・In the Step.3, admixture analysis was performed in more than two species-common catalogs using the shell command **'admixture' in admixture (v1.3.0)**.

-・Script and input directory was saved in https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.2
+・Script and input directory were saved in https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.3
 #
 **・Input directory** **:** directory containing all input data for admixture analysis (https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.3/Admixture_dataset)